The Xometry app works best with JavaScript enabled!

 2. Both SLS and FDM are excellent for basic prototyping and proofs-of-concept.

-What Are the Other Comparisons for SLS Besides FDM?
+Other Comparisons for SLS and FDM

 A few other technologies bear similarities to SLS: